TOGAF 9.2 Body of Knowledge

 Documenting the Enterprise Architecture

-Today the Open Group's TOGAF Library is thin for documenting your Enterprise Architecture.
+Today The Open Group's TOGAF Library is thin for documenting your Enterprise Architecture.

 We maintain Conexiam Navigate, and a set of Navigate Atlas covering specialized purposes, like project and portfolio management (PPM), road mapping, governance, risk and compliance (GRC), business process improvement, service architecture, information architecture, and integration architecture.

+Developing your enterprise architecture team is one of the key steps of delivering useful enterprise architecture to guide change.
 The Leader’s Guide to Establishing & Enhancing an EA Team sets the stage.

 Always start with the purpose of your EA Team (Section 3.3), and the boundary of your enterprise (section 4.1 & 4.2).
 Section 3.3 discusses the patterns of architecture you will optimize your EA Team to support.
 Our EA Capability Consulting has identified four pairs which provide natural resting places.